MartinPetkov/GCTF2021BeginnersQuestWriteups/11-pwn-notebook/README.md

 But that alone is going to be extremely hard to work with unless you're an experienced assembly developer.
 Even then, this isn't an ideal approach.

-Much better for your sanity are dedicated disassembly/reversing tools:
+Much better for your sanity is to use a dedicated disassembly/reversing tool:

-* [IDA Pro](https://hex-rays.com/ida-pro/) - I've heard great things about it but you need to be made of money (or work for a company which is) to afford it.
+* [IDA Pro](https://hex-rays.com/ida-pro/) - I've heard great things about it but you need to be made of money to afford it (or work for a company with a money printer).
 * [Ghidra](https://ghidra-sre.org/) - The free competitor to IDA Pro, made by the NSA.
 Many people's preferred choice and pretty full-featured.
 * [radare2](https://github.com/radareorg/radare2) - Notable for working on the command-line.
 This can be fantastic if you're without a graphical environment, such as when `ssh`ing to another computer.
 I've heard it's great but quite hard to pick up.
 * [cutter](https://cutter.re/) - Another nice free disassembler with a GUI.
 I'm not familiar with it.